patdpat/django-polls/README.md

 Here's how to run for linux/ MacOS

 For Window user go get Macintosh, or unix-like machine from your local computer store.

+Just Kidding :P

+- use `python manage.py migrate`at step 4. then `python manage.py runserver`at step 5.

 1. Clone This Repository